 WHWR is committed to the principles outlined in the Adult Safeguarding Board's Policies & Procedures in the areas in which WHWR provides services.

-WHWR understands that they have the responsibility to follow the 6 safeguarding principles Enshrined in the Care Act of 2014
+WHWR understands that they have the responsibility to follow the safeguarding principles which are enshrined in the Care Act 201412.
+These are: